-The KAS IDE contains a fully integrated configurator for Profinet IO RT Controller.
+The KAS-IDE contains a fully integrated configurator for a PROFINET IO RT controller or device.

 The PROFINET maximum data size is 1440 bytes Input length and 1440 bytes Output length.
 To calculate the size, use the slot configuration view to count the number of bits per slot and convert to bytes.